soumo99/Supply-Chain-Management-Project/README.md

 Demand Management: Companies need to anticipate and respond to changes in customer demand.
 Effective demand management helps avoid overproduction and underproduction.

 Sustainability and Ethics: In recent years, sustainability and ethical considerations have become increasingly important in SCM.
 Companies are expected to consider environmental impact, ethical sourcing, and social responsibility in their supply chain practices.

+In summary, supply chain management is about orchestrating the entire process of getting products or services from suppliers to customers efficiently and effectively.
+It involves careful planning, coordination, and optimization of all the steps involved in this journey, with the ultimate goal of delivering value to customers while minimizing costs and waste.